informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Data-Submission-Key-Concepts.md

 When a needed term is not available in the standard vocabulary, we will work with data submitters to create a new term on FaceBase and promote it to the appropriate upstream vocabulary maintainers for future standardization.

-### Experiment Types

-FaceBase data should be the product of or useful for craniofacial research.
-See the [experiment type terminology](https://www.facebase.org/chaise/recordset/#1/vocab:experiment_type@sort(name)) for a list of anticipated experiment types for data submissions.
-Again, if you do not see your experiment type on the list, please [contact us](mailto:help@facebase.org) so that we can discuss the right terminology to add to FaceBase.

 ## Data Types and File Formats

 Most studies will produce one or more of the following types of data.
-We list here the types and formats of data that we recognize.
-We are always open to discussing the inclusion of additional data types and formats, if they can be of value to craniofacial and dental research.
-We generally favor data formats that are either "open" (either as a standard or _de facto_) and for which free or widely used tools are available for using the data files.
+We are always open to discussing additional data types and formats, if they can be of value to our research community.
+We accept data formats that are "open" (either a formal or _de facto_ standard) and for which free or widely used tools are available for using the data files.

 - **Sequencing Data**: "raw" sequencing data (fastq files).
 These must be gzipped and use the '.fastq.gz' file extension.
 If you use the common naming scheme to indicate the sequence read number, 'example_1.fastq.gz' or 'example_R2.fastq.gz', the system will automatically extract the read number from the file name.
 - **Processed Data**: data that are derived from sequencing data through a particular pipeline.
 Usually fastqc reports (.fastqc.tgz or .fastqc.zip), count files (.count, .tpm, .fpkm), measures in tab-separated format (.tsv), and of course alignment mapping files (.bam) and indexes (.bam.bai).
 - **Track Data**: data that are derived from sequencing or processed data and used in genome browsers, such as BED (.bed), bigBed (.bb), and bigWig (.bw) files.
 Use binary formats (bigBed and bigWig) if you would like them available for online visualization.
-- **Array Data**: "raw" microarray data (CEL files).
+- **Microarray Data**: "raw" microarray data (CEL files).
 These must be gzipped and use the '.CEL.gz' file extension.
 - **Imaging Data**: high-resolution 3D or 2D imaging data, such as micro-CT accepted in NIfTI format gzipped (.nii.gz), confocal or other microscopy sources in TIFF or OME-TIFF (.tiff or .ome.tiff), and other sources in JPEG (.jpg or .jpeg).
 Other formats may be considered on an as needed basis.
+When it comes to microscopy, we understand that proprietary file formats are the norm.
+As stated above, we accept files that can be open and read with widely used tools.
+To test if your data are acceptable for submission, we recommend tht you test if you can use them with ImageJ, Fiji, or Bioformats.
 - **Surface Model / Mesh Data**: 3D surface models (a.k.a., "polygon mesh" files) that are generally derived from hard tissue imaging data.
-Currently, we only accept Wavefront OBJ format and it must be gzipped (.obj.gz).
-If you want these files to be visible online in the online mesh viewer, we strongly advise that you limit the size of any model (which may include more than one obj.gz mesh object) to under 10 MB.
+Currently, we accept Wavefront (OBJ) and Polygon File Format (PLY).
+For OBJ, prefer that OBJ files be gzipped (.obj.gz) as it reduces the storage size and more importantly the load time for online visualization.
+If you want these files to be visible online in the online mesh viewer, you should limit the size of any model (which may include multiple mesh files) to under 10 MB.
 The entire model must be downloaded to the user's browser in order to view, and therefore larger models can be prohibitively time consuming to download for users on slower networks.
 Multiple mesh data entities can be associated with each imaging data entity.
-Note that _human subjects_ "mesh" files are handled through a completely separate and secure data upload process and released only under approval of our Data Access Committee (DAC).
 - **Thumbnails**: smaller images that give a representation of imaging data.
-These thumbnails are displayed online in the data browser and do not require login for users to view and therefore a good way of showing users enough about the images to encourage them to login (or signup) and download your data.
-Multiple thumbnails can be associated with each imaging data entity.
+FaceBase will attempt to generate thumbnails of your uploaded image files and will display them along with your downloadable files.
+You may also upload thumbnails on your dataset page itself as a preview for users to learn more about your data before downloading any files.
 - **Other**: additionally, you may share documents, spreadsheets, and other types of data files that were generated from your study.

 For a complete listing of our most current recognized data types and formats consult the following: